Seeking Alpha in Crypto Market Crash

 4.1 The Core Innovation

-Strategy 3 introduces two critical changes that fundamentally alter the opportunity set:
+Strategy 3 introduces two critical changes:

 2. Conditional Tranche Execution:

-• T1: Limit order at threshold price Pthreshold=VWMA(50)×0.80P_{threshold} = \text{VWMA}(50) \times 0.80.
-Always fills on the trigger bar (guaranteed, since the bar's low touched the threshold).
+• T1: Limit order at threshold price.
+Always fills on trigger bar.

 4.2 Mechanism Comparison